 So with 48 hours experience, I am still semi-lost on the machine but I can see the coolness of this synth matches the hype.
 As I mentioned above the OS is very easy to upgrade.
 With the SD card, I think it was a bit easier and faster than most USB type OS upgrades.
 Like everyone else, I anxiously await the OS 2.0 release.
 I’m not sure what to think yet about the 2.0 beta program.

 This synth is built.
 It’s 40 lbs. folks, def not a lap synth.
 The Quantum Fatar keyboard is more similar to my Moog Subsequent 37 than my Sequential Pro 2, a little more solid feel of the three higher end keyboards I have.
 The Pro 2 feels lighter, faster with more of that ‘plink’.
 The Subsequent has more ‘plunk’ and the Quantum even a little more so.
 How’s that for scientific description?

 Now I would expect no one would buy a synthesizer like the Quantum to use presets primarily.
 Still for $4k+ I think the preset collection should be world class.
-There are some good presets on the Quantum, but I do think they should keep working on this and release updated presets periodically.
+There are some really good presets on the Quantum, and some so-so ones.
+I hope Waldorf releases updated presets periodically.

 Anyhoo, that’s all I have to say for first look at the Waldorf Quantum.
 I’m sure I’ll be posting more soon, as well as updating the Uptown Oscillators Waldorf Quantum page.

 July 2, 2019 Update: Two business days later, Sweetwater had a replacement Quantum delivered which appears to be in very good order.

 July 8, 2019 Update: The replacement Quantum has been rock solid and the impressive machine I expected.

 Be sure to join the

 Uptown Oscillators Facebook Group